 Nursing, B.S.

-Saint Louis University’s Trudy Busch Valentine School of Nursing offers students a direct-entry bachelor of science in nursing program with state-of-the-art classrooms and clinical labs, study abroad opportunities, excellent clinical experiences in a wide variety of settings and a low student-to-faculty ratio for all clinical courses.
+Saint Louis University offers students a direct-entry bachelor of science in nursing program with state-of-the-art classrooms and clinical labs, study abroad opportunities, excellent clinical experiences in a wide variety of settings and a low student-to-faculty ratio for all clinical courses.

 Curriculum Overview

-In order to complete all required courses for SLU's B.S.N. degree within four undergraduate years, curriculum guides are provided to students, along with the assistance of academic advisors and faculty mentors.
-The curriculum consists of science and nursing courses as well as the core curriculum courses required by the Valentine School of Nursing and Saint Louis University, providing students with a well-rounded liberal arts education background.
+In order to complete all required courses for SLU's B.S.N. degree within four undergraduate years, curriculum guides are provided to students, along with the assistance of academic advisors, faculty mentors and a retention specialist.
+The curriculum consists of science and nursing courses as well as the core curriculum courses required by the School of Nursing and Saint Louis University, providing students with a well-rounded liberal arts education.

 Fieldwork and Research Opportunities